Key Numbers — EyeFACE Institute (Dr. Gill, 2026)

 The Short Answer: What Blepharoplasty Costs in Toronto

 Before comparing any numbers, understand what’s included.
-Some clinics quote only the surgeon’s fee, then add facility, sedation, anesthesia, or follow-up assumptions separately.
-EyeFACE quotes are designed to be specific to the whole plan.
+Some clinics quote only the surgeon’s fee, then add facility and anaesthesia separately.
+EyeFACE quotes are all-inclusive.

 Lower blepharoplasty is categorically more complex.
 It involves the orbital fat compartments, the orbital septum, the tear trough, and the eyelid support structures — all within a few millimetres of the globe itself.
 The technique most commonly used at EyeFACE — fat transposition — repositions the herniated fat into the tear trough rather than discarding it, which requires a higher level of surgical precision than simple fat removal.
 Operative time is 60–90 minutes.